 - Webpages are not text/html.
 (To avoid harming data, Browser does not instrument non-html pages, because they are not intended to be parsed by a browser.)

 Some requests to your backend are made through AJAX.
-AJAX throughput is tracked separately in New Relic Browser's AJAX page.
+AJAX throughput is tracked separately in Browser's AJAX page.

 - A cache exists between your app server and your end users.
 Depending on whether cached pages are properly instrumented, this may cause balance to skew the other direction, with more browser throughput than app server.